 Pavement Management Program (pavement condition survey)

-Thurston County Barrier Culvert Inventory (fish passage)
+Culvert Inventory

+Fish Passage Inventory

+ADA Transition Plan

 Further details about existing facilities can be found in Appendix G.

 Future Needs: Map T-9 illustrates the adopted LOS standards for unincorporated Thurston County.
-The 20-year forecasts have been completed within the Regional Transportation Plan and information is presented in Map T-10.
+The 20-year forecasts have been completed within the Regional Transportation Program and information is presented in Map T-10.
 Chapter 5 contains details about the level of service standards and the future transportation needs.
-Capital Projects and Funding: The County plans to expend $229 million on transportation projects over the next 20 year planning period.
+Capital Projects and Funding: The county plans to expend $229 million on transportation projects over the next 20-year planning period.
 These projects are improvements or additions to transportation facilities such as roads, bridges, sidewalks, bike lanes, and other roadway features that are needed to meet population demands and have been prioritized.
 The categories below describe the types of projects and more details about specific near-term projects can be found in Appendix G and the Transportation Improvement Program.
 Bridge Projects.

 Public Works has 150 bridges in it’s bridge inventory.
+The National Bridge Inspection Standards and WAC 136-202-060 mandate that all public agencies inspect and report on all bridges at least once every two years.
+Per these requirements, the County is required to document and report the current condition of each bridge, determine the degree of wear and deterioration, and recommend repairs or replacement.
+The current version of the Bridge Index, which includes recommended bridge replacement projects, can be found in the Transportation Improvement Program (Chapter 8).
 Culvert Projects.
 Include those culverts that are in need of repair and/or replacement based upon condition, maintenance history, and other criteria.
-Design Standard.
+Design Standards.
 Provide greater lane width, improve roadway curves, slope flattening, or increase load carrying capacity on new road construction projects.
 These do not typically add lanes except as needed for safety or capacity at certain intersections.
 Fish Passage Enhancements.
 Fish passage barriers or deteriorating culverts are ranked in their order of benefits to salmonoid using the Salmon and Steelhead Enhancement and Restoration (SSHEAR) metrology developed by Washington Department of Fish and Wildlife (WDFW).
 Other priority methods may be used to secure funding depending on the funding opportunities.
 Non-Motorized Improvements.
 The construction of new sidewalks, crosswalks, safe routes to school, and accessibility improvements.
 Roadway Capacity.
 Those that assure transportation infrastructure is available to meet demand created by new development as required by the Growth Management Act.
-County concurrency projects include those not addressed by developers and primarily consist of projects identified as regional needs in the Thurston Regional Transportation Plan, 20-year Transportation Project List contained herein.
+County concurrency projects include those not addressed by developers and primarily consist of projects identified as regional needs in the Thurston Regional Transportation Program, 20-year Transportation Project List contained herein.
 Road Preservation.
 The inventory of visual pavement distress/cracking, traffic volumes, and other factors to rate the pavement.
 Asphalt overlays are considered a restoration to the roadway versus routine maintenance such as patching or liquid asphalt sealing of the pavement surface.
 Safety Improvements.
-A variety of investments that are intended to support the goals outlined in the Washington State Strategic Highway Safety Plan, Target Zero (explained in the Transportation Element).
+A variety of investments that are intended to support the goals outlined in the Washington State Strategic Highway Safety Plan, Target Zero (explained in the Transportation element).
 These could include spot improvements such as turn lanes at an intersection or systemic investments made throughout the roadway network.
 This category also includes repair of compromised roadways where it is determined unsafe to use due to natural disaster such as floods, mudslides, or bank erosion.
 Programs.
 Miscellaneous projects, studies, culverts, small bridge improvements, and other minor improvements.

 F. GENERAL COUNTY GOVERNMENT FACILITIES AND SERVICES